 - 7th Hill Taproom

-Tallahassee’s brew-tastic events for craft-beer fans include Brewfest, Proof Florida Tap Invitational, lots of Oktoberfest events, and Beer Mile, a 1-mile summertime run/walk through Tallahassee’s Beer District with tastings at four sites.
+Tallahassee’s brew-tastic events for craft-beer fans include Brewfest, Proof Florida Tap Invitational, various Oktoberfest events, and Beer Mile, a 1-mile summertime run/walk through Tallahassee’s Beer District with tastings at four sites.

 Stay up-to-date on Tallahassee’s brew news and events by following Tallahassee Beer Society on social media.
 You can find the TLH Beer Society on Twitter and Instagram at @TLHBeerSociety, or on Facebook at Facebook.com/TLHBeerSociety.